mysociety/sayit/install.md

 to do the following.
 This assumes you already know about installing packages in Python with pip and hopefully in a virtualenv.

-1. **Python 3 only** You will currently need to install a fork of django-bleach first or you will get an error as the PyPI version is not compatible.
-Run:

-        pip install -e git+https://bitbucket.org/jpmckinney/django-bleach.git@python3#egg=django-bleach

 1. Add `django-sayit` (or e.g. `-e git+https://github.com/mysociety/sayit` if you
 want the bleeding edge) to your requirements.txt file, or install directly with
 pip: